-She was provocative, controversial and inspiring.
-While there has been controversy about how the ascent was actually executed, the value and pioneering spirit transcends any allegations, which is why it lands in the list of top 10 mountain climbing books.
+She was provocative, controversial, and inspiring.
+While there has been controversy about how the ascent was actually executed, the value and pioneering spirit transcend any allegations, which is why it lands on the list of top 10 mountain climbing books.

 Reinhold Messner repeatedly broke boundaries, but this soliloquy of his second journey to the surface’s highest point, and his first alone, brings the reader close to feeling like an alpinist by merely turning the page.

 His writing has been called “dry” by some, but that’s actually because he restrains his enormous ego to share his moment-to-moment thoughts during his climb and the events that passed during his ascent to stand on their own collective merits.

 David Robert’s book is listed as the third climbing book on National Geographic’s extensive ranking of the Top 100 Greatest Adventure Books of All Time, after Herzog’s Annapurna and Krakauer’s Into Thin Air, respectively.

 Roberts retells his story, with unparalleled insight, of putting up the most progressive climb in Alaska to date, the Harvard Route on Mount Huntington.

 Locked up in a prisoner of war camp in Africa during World War II, soldier and mountaineer Felice Benuzzi could see Mount Kenya from his jail.